kcgidw/vuepress-plugin-match-index-files/readme.md

 This might make searching through your Markdown files a little easier, and can also be useful if you want to have README's for another purpose.

-This supersedes any `README.md` or `index.md` in the same directory.
+Matching index files will supersede any `README.md` or `index.md` in the same directory.
 If this occurs, Vuepress' build logs should notify you with something like: `warning Override existing page <AFFECTED_ROUTE_HERE>`

 ## Installation